gmrandazzo/libscientific/docs/Source/_build/html/_sources/GettingStartedInC.rst.txt

 Transpose a matrix
 ------------------

-A matrix transpose is an operation which flip a matrix over it's diagonal.
+A matrix transpose is an operation that flips a matrix over its diagonal.
-Here an example that shows how to produce a transpose of a given matrix.
+Here is an example that shows how to produce a transpose of a given matrix.

 .. literalinclude:: c_code_examples/mxexample4.c
    :language: c